-The Global Data Protection Officer (GDPO) is an enterprise security leadership role required by the General Data Protection Regulation (GDPR) and other national laws.
-The GDPO is responsible for overseeing data protection strategy and implementation to ensure compliance with GDPR requirements and other national Personal Data Protection Acts.
-The primary role of the GDPO is to ensure that organization processes, the personal data of employees, customers, providers, or any other individuals are in compliance with the applicable data protection rules.
+The Global Data Protection Officer (GDPO) is an enterprise security leadership role required by the General Data Protection Regulation (GDPR) and other national/international laws/regulation.

+The GDPO is responsible for overseeing data protection strategy and implementation to ensure compliance with GDPR requirements and other Personal Data Protection Acts.

+The primary role of the GDPO is to ensure that organization processes, the personal data of employees, customers, providers, or any other individuals in compliance with the applicable data protection rules.
 GDPO should be able to perform the duties independently.

-GDPO is responsible for observation of the time limits for personal data retention.
-GDPO must ensure that all departments of the company are following the company guidelines and the respective laws.
+GDPO is responsible to advice, control and execute the development and maintenance of the personal data inventory.
+GDPO must ensure all departments of the company are following the company guidelines and the respective laws.